Are you feeling overwhelmed by the prospect of launching a product on Amazon?

 Customers find your product through the words and phrases they type into Amazon to locate what they want – these are known as keywords.

 To ensure potential buyers can quickly locate your item, incorporate relevant search terms in your listing!

-There are many Amazon keyword research tools available to help with this, but the keyword tool of choice for me is Zoof.
+Many Amazon keyword research tools are available to help with this, but the keyword tool of choice for me is Zoof.